tagspaces/documentation/README.md

 Check out the [TagSpaces YouTube channel](https://www.youtube.com/channel/UCzfSaeg-7mpt96UI97zwbfQ) for more TagSpaces related videos.

 The following few slides explain the basics of the project.
-To navigate the presentation use the blue arrow keys or click on it and use the arrow key on your keyboard.
+To navigate the presentation use the arrow keys or click on it and use the arrow key on your keyboard.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQEVye_m0Su6d0_jcUmmnqNVzt2cnXVB8CcejLr8k6fGH5_TIV4YC5QNbxyNBNoVdwRFu42Zor7ni1g/embed?start=true&loop=true&delayms=5000" frameborder="0" width="100%" style="min-height: 665px" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>